BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation

-The proposed model is trained and tested for each subject separately, for subject-dependent (SD) performance analysis.
-The PCC values averaged across all the trials and subjects, are presented in Table \ref{tab:Tabper} with varying time lags, window sizes, and EEG features.
+The proposed model is trained and tested for each subject separately for subject-dependent (SD) performance analysis.
+The PCC values averaged across all the trials and subjects are presented in Table \ref{tab:Tabper} with varying time lags, window sizes, and EEG features.
 The EEG bands are considered in spatial ($V$), spherical harmonics ($V_{\delta_{nm}}$), and head harmonics domains ($V_{\delta_{nm}}^{H2}$).
-It may be noted that the transformed domain ($V_{\delta_{nm}}$ and $V_{\delta_{nm}}^{H2}$) features gives PCC similar to spatial domain counterparts with reduced computational cost, as detailed in Section \ref{dwt-sh}.
-Additionally, $\delta$ band gives higher PCC values while $\gamma$ band has the lowest PCC.
-This indicates the pertinence of low-frequency $\delta$ band for motion trajectory decoding using EEG.
-The best correlation is observed when $V_\delta$, $V_{\delta_{nm}}^{SH}$, and $V_{\delta_{nm}}^{H2}$ are combined.
-The highest correlation achieved is $0.7$ with $240$ ms advanced EEG window of $1600$ ms. This demonstrates the feasibility of early estimation of the motion trajectory by using the proposed network.
+It may be noted that the transformed domain ($V_{\delta_{nm}}$ and $V_{\delta_{nm}}^{H2}$) features give PCC similar to spatial domain counterparts with reduced computational cost, as detailed in Section \ref{dwt-sh}.
+Additionally, the $\delta$ band gives higher PCC values while $\gamma$ band has the lowest PCC.
+This indicates the pertinence of the low-frequency $\delta$ band for motion trajectory decoding using EEG.
+The best correlation is observed when $V_\delta$, $V_{\delta_{nm}}^{SH}$, and $V_{\delta_{nm}}^{H2}$ are combined, i.e. $V_{com}$.
+The highest correlation achieved is $0.7$ with $240$ ms advanced EEG window of $1600$ ms. Also, the lowest RMSE value of $0.11$ is achieved with a lag of $240$ ms and $1600$ ms window size.
+This demonstrates the feasibility of early estimation of the motion trajectory by using the proposed network.